 A glossary with agreed terminology for the field of artificial intelligence for health can be of great help for many actors in this interdisciplinary area.
 Common unified terms and definitions may foster the dialogue between experts of different professional backgrounds such as clinicians, developers, machine learning scientists, regulators, ethicists and public health officials.
 This document contains an initial collection of selected terms and definitions to be extended later as needed.
 The document adopts terms and definitions from both the scientific literature and authoritative sources when available, and provides new definitions in the AI4H context.
 The document also provides a collection of acronyms and abbreviations typically in the field, a bibliography with all references and a summary existing of guidance documents and regulations.

+The design principles for the document are as follows.
+The authors differentiate between "terms defined elsewhere" in the sections x.1 and "terms defined here" in the sections x.2.
+Where a definition originates from elsewhere, e.g., from standards or scientific literature, this definition is taken as given and quoted verbatim, as far as possible, remaining faithful to the original.
+In the case of concerns regarding a definition, either a better definition from a different literature source can be identified or the definition amended under "terms defined here" in section x.2.
+In order to promote synergy with other groups, the authors first try to rely on existing definitions from reputable literature/standardization sources.
+Nevertheless, some of the sources were taken but need not be definitive, if there are others that are more suitable.
+It is all up for discussion at this draft stage of the glossary.

 Technical terms and definitions

 Terms defined elsewhere